brontosaurusrex/brontosaurusrex.github.io/_posts/2016-01-25-opening-files-with-vim.markdown

 title: opening files with vim
 ---

-Especially stupidly named like posts of this blog
+Especially stupidly named like posts of this blog, like _2016-01-25-old-irix-error.markdown_
-(`2016-01-25-old-irix-error.markdown` for example):

     vim
     :e.